-On June 14, 2023 August 28, 2023, the Company's Board approved a share repurchase program with authorization to purchase up to \$2 million shares of the Company's common stock.
-The During the three months ended September 30, 2023, the Company repurchased 1,593,128 140,646 shares of its common stock for \$894 \$125 through one or more securities broker-dealers, in open market purchases and negotiated market purchases.
-The financial impact of the share buyback, buybacks, including the change in the number of outstanding shares and its effect on earnings per share (EPS), is disclosed in the earnings per share computation in accordance with ASC 260, Earnings Per Share.
+On August 28, 2023, the Company's Board approved a share repurchase program with authorization to purchase up to 2 million shares of the Company's common stock.
+During the three months ended September 30, 2023, the Company repurchased 140,646 shares of its common stock for \$125 through one or more securities broker-dealers, in open market purchases and negotiated market purchases.

+The financial impact of the share buybacks, including the change in the number of outstanding shares and its effect on earnings per share (EPS), is disclosed in the earnings per share computation in accordance with ASC 260, Earnings Per Share.